The Best Running Shoes for Orthotics in 2018

 Top 3 Best and Favorites

-The entire shoe features various technologies that are engineered for supporting the whole foot, from the heel frame preventing the heel from sliding, to the special midfoot support, to a toe cap which prevents bruising.
+The shoe features technologies that support the whole foot.
+These include a heel frame (to prevent the heel from sliding), a special midfoot support and a toe cap that prevents bruising.

 - Special midfoot support

 - Might be too wide for narrow feet